Nupur0321/Basics-of-R/README.md

 Section 1 Comments

-Exercise 1: Make a comment in R.
+Exercise 1: Make a comment in R\
-Exercise 2: Enter a comment into R without a # and note the error generated.
+Exercise 2: Enter a comment into R without a # and note the error generated\
-Solution 1 and 2
+Solution 1 and 2\
-work this is a testing # Error: unexpected symbol in "work this"
+work this is a testing # Error: unexpected symbol in "work this"\

 Section 2 R Help
 ######################################################### #R HELP #########################################################